YuhanLiu6/YuhanLiu6.github.io/_pages/about.md

   - /about.html
 ---

 I will obtain my Bachelor degree in applied mathematics at the [Southern University of Science and Technology (SUSTech)](https://www.sustech.edu.cn/en/), China.
-After graduation, I will pursue my Ph.D. in mathematics at the [University of Minnesota, Twin Cities](https://twin-cities.umn.edu/) from this August.
+From this August, I will pursue my Ph.D. in mathematics at the [University of Minnesota, Twin Cities](https://twin-cities.umn.edu/).
 My general research interests lie in computational and applied mathematics.
 Here is my [CV](https://hv1000.github.io/files/Yan_HUANG_CV.pdf).